 “What do you mean?”
 Wendy moved closer to Sora as Eyia’s eyes narrowed; Sora got the feeling she was ready to strike if needed.

 Alice closed her eyes and shook her head.
 “There’s—so much and so many types.
 Way more than Lady Mimi.
 There was just so much…”

 “What’s she talking about?”
 Aiden asked.
 Kari huffed and walked to a couch, dropping into it, she put her hands behind her head and closed her eyes.

 Liz shook her head.
 “Alice is able to sense certain things sometimes.
-It’s a gift passed through our lineage—we’re cousins.
+It’s a gift given by the Council.
 I don’t have it, but she can understand things by touching them.”